Dot-Stuff/flxanimate/README.md

 character.anim.play(AnimationName);
 ```

-To actually let the animation update go to the update function and do:
+To actually let the animation update go to the update function and do (OPTIONAL UNLESS IF THE ANIMATION DOESN'T PLAY FOR YOU):
 ```haxe
 character.updateAnimation(elapsedVar);
 ```